 Driven to help people.

-In 1983 Paul won election to the Westchester County Board of Legislators where he secured additional open government reforms, including meetings with public speaking access.
-In 1986 he established the "Have a Heart for the Homeless Committee" which helped over 400 families avoid homelessness.
+In 1983 Paul won election to the Westchester County Board of Legislators, where he secured additional “open government” reforms, including the requirement that public municipal meetings must require public speaking access.
+In 1986 he established the "Have a Heart for the Homeless Committee" which helped over 400 local families avoid homelessness.